-Such exercises of the prerogative may be embodied in Statutory Instruments (for example, the Orders in Council containing legislation for Northern Ireland).
+Note that such orders may also be made under powers in Statutory Instruments rather than under the prerogative (for example, the Orders in Council containing legislation for Northern Ireland).
+For more information see the Privy Council website.

 Types of Secondary Legislation